Resources for Future features new and exciting work at the intersection of history and the climate and biodiversity crisis.

 What are the historical and ongoing relationships between colonialism, climate change, and the biodiversity crisis?
 What are connections between colonialism, resource extraction, and renewable energy?

 In “How Plastic is a Function of Colonialism” on Teen Vogue, Dr. Max Liboiron explains how the global plastic pollution crisis is directly tied to colonialism.
-Make sure to also check out Liboiron’s other work, such as “Plastics in the Gut” in Orion Magazine, or the book Pollution is Colonialism that we’re eagerly anticipating.
+Make sure to also check out Liboiron’s other work, such as “Plastics in the Gut” in Orion Magazine, or the book Pollution is Colonialism.

 • • •